-In the case of the arbitration hearings audited in Clearwater, Florida, and in other Case Files which Morrison and Company reviewed, it was very clear that this office staff was familiar with Rule 703, with the Florida Lemon Law, and with the Florida Administrative Code.
-Having reviewed the Decision forms, both consent decisions appear to have been made according to quidelines.
+In the case of the arbitration hearing audited in Clearwater, Florida, and in other Case Files which Morrison and Company reviewed, it was very clear that this office staff was familiar with Rule 703, with the Florida Lemon Law, and with the Florida Administrative Code.
+Having reviewed the Decision forms, the consent decision appears to have been made according to guidelines.